 An Eye Opened by the Wind and the Sun

-An Eye Opened by the Wind and the Sun from Inger Banks Canales on Vimeo.
+An Eye Opened by the Wind and the Sun from Delphia Newell on Vimeo.

 Algorithmic compositions for public artwork in True North Square, Winnipeg.